 This document, approved by the RUAG Group Executive and Clearswift Boards, sets out Clearswift’s policy and approach to conducting its UK tax affairs and dealing with tax risk.
 It is available to all Clearswift’s stakeholders.
 This document will be periodically reviewed by the RUAG Internal and External Tax teams, and any amendments will be approved by the Clearswift Board of Directors.

 The range of UK taxes that the Clearswift Group pays includes Corporation Tax, VAT, PAYE and some other ad-hoc taxes.
 The document is intended to comply with the requirements of Schedule 19 of the Finance Act 2016.

 In order to protect the interests of Clearswift and its shareholders, the Clearswift Group strives to comply with tax law and practice in all of the territories in which it operates, including UK which is the main place of business.
 Compliance for Clearswift means paying the right amount of tax in the right place at the right time, and involves disclosing all relevant facts and circumstances to the tax authorities and claiming government reliefs and incentives where available and operating in line with the commitments of this strategy.

-This strategy statement is split into four sections, seen in the overview.
+This annual strategy statement, last published in November 2018, is split into four sections, seen in the overview.

 Clearswift’s Board of Directors and executive management are guided by external and internal tax specialists, as is appropriate and applicable, for each of the regions in which it operates.
 RUAG is represented on the Clearswift Board.
 Internal policies and procedures are regularly reviewed and amended to ensure adherence to relevant tax laws, rules and regulations.
 The tax strategy is aligned to Clearswift and RUAG values and code of conduct.